Olivier-Boudeville/OSDL-Orge/src/doc/general/Orge-design-decisions.rst

 In Orge, some game facilities are provided for that:

   - real-time IRC-like internal chat system, for interlocutors able to speak directly (i.e. if in hearing range).
+Speech will disappear soon after having being emitted, and cannot be logged.
+Text size will reflect tone and volume.
+Poor hearing circumstances will yield to the hearing of corrupted text.
 The system encourages questions to be asked with an interactively-defined set of possible answers, so that communications with players and NPC can integrate more seamlessly, and to allow for limited automatic translations between player languages for the most usual exchanges.
 In the future, the system may make some steps towards simplified smart free-text parsers

-  - bulletin board systems and posts, for asynchronous unreliable long-distance communication (couriers are expensive, and can be intercepted or happen to have no ethics)
+  - bulletin board systems and posts, for asynchronous unreliable long-distance communication (couriers are expensive, and can be intercepted or happen to have no ethics) [#]_

   - a guild system, to structure the profession-related relationships

   - a stage direction system, allowing the player to specify attitudes and actions that cannot be expressed directly by the game system, a bit like e-motes.
 For instance: *Gurg leans on the bar, out of breath and, apparently, exhausted*.

+.. [#] A problem is that players have often out-of-band communication solutions, either thanks to free direct speech being allowed by the GM on a table-top settings or by using networked chat systems, forums and wikis for the computerized counterpart games.
+The former seems to be less damaging to the story, and remains more under the GM control, than the latter, which may be partially hindered by per-client randomization (ex: through all game-provided communication solutions - even the in-game chat system - if player P1 mentions a character who is named in his context Foo, whereas the same character is always referred to Bar in the context of P2, then Foo will be automatically rewritten as Bar by P2's client).

 An additional way of promoting roleplay is to delegate it, at least partially, to a real-life (human) Game Master, whose role is to better adapt the game's reactions to the acting effort of players in the context of an adventure.
 For instance, this GM could award experience bonuses for good roleplay, or improve the pre-scripted NPC behaviours in the face of the actual dialogs.

 This requires the Orge system to support, beyond the Player role, the Game Master role, and to provide specific tools for it, like the ability for a GM to take control of one or more creatures (NPC, monsters, etc.) appropriately.

 The Game Master role of promoting roleplay could be also distributed among all players: during a game session, each player could have an experience pool that would be slowly filled by the game engine, and each player could use these accumulated points to reward those among the other players that he found developing good roleplay.
 Of course self-donation and too obvious exchanges of friendly services would not be allowed.

 Other measures can be taken to further enhance the roleplay, like making mandatory the formation of groups of players, in the face of adversity, either because the opponents are too strong or because the challenges require specialized complementary skills (ex: detector, tank, damage dealer, healer, buffer, etc.).
 Group spells (ex: team buffs) help there too.